 This is the Age of Stand and Deliver.
-The digital landscape is awash with speakers, authors, thinkers, and innovators clamoring for attention and adulation.
+The digital landscape is awash with speakers, authors, thinkers, and innovators clamoring for attention, adulation, and profit.
 The rush is on to build the best platforms, to sell the most goods, to land the best gigs.
-Making an impact in business today takes more than just a great website, a strong value proposition, a huge email list, and an effective social networking strategy.
+Making an impact in business today takes more than just a great website, a strong value proposition, a huge email list, and an effective content marketing strategy.
 It takes showmanship.

 Selling yourself and your business is much like performance art.
 You must practice, aspire to be the best, let your exuberance show, and always leave your audience wanting more.
-You want to be the one that surfaces when thought and talk turn to your products, services, skill sets, or areas of expertise, don’t you?
-If so, then inject some showmanship into your presentation.
+If you truly want to be the one that surfaces when thought and talk turn to your products, services, skill sets, and areas of expertise, then inject some showmanship into your presentation.
 Great meetings, like great performances, get remembered.

 Commerce today plays out on many different stages—in boardrooms, at coffeehouses, during networking events, on the phone, and online.
 As professionals, we are constantly auditioning for the trust of others.
 Every handshake you give, every email you send, every voice mail you leave, and every live conversation you generate is your chance to shine, to sell, to capture a mind and heart.